GautamGupta/bb-legacy-plugins/forum-is-category/trunk/readme.txt

 The forums that you specify in the `forum-is-category.php` file are turned into no-posts-allowed categories.

 If a specified forum has a parent, the parent will also be turned into a no-posts-allowed category, whether specified or not.

+Do not use this with bbPress 1.0 or higher, categories are in the core on those versions.

 == Installation ==